LDS-Data/lds-church-discipline/docs/fields.md

 * notes_md: the Markdown representation of the notes
 * notes: the plaintext representation of the notes
 * outcome: the outcome of the disciplinary action.
 Usually either "excommunicated", "disfellowhipped", "resigned" or "no action".
 The main exception is Matthias Cowley's "priesthood deauthorization".
+* reasons_given: the formal reasons given for the disciplinary action (if any), e.g. "apostasy", "teaching false doctrine", "committing a hijacking", etc.
 * sex: "male" or "female" (we can add other options if we come across them)
 * location_md: the Markdown representation of the location at which the disciplinary action was carried out, if known
 * location: the plaintext representation of the location at which the disciplinary action was carried out, if known